xingyang-maker/target_power_ai_helper/README.md

   --out OUT             Output directory for reports (default: './reports') --case-dir CASE_DIR   Path to a directory containing pre-collected log files
                         (dmesg.txt, dumpsys_suspend.txt, suspend_stats.txt).
-                        When specified, the tool will analyze existing logs instead of collecting new ones from a device.
+                        Files can be partial - the tool will analyze whatever logs are available and skip missing ones.
 ```

 ### Examples